 While driving a Range Rover can be a unique experience, the brand doesn’t have the best reputation for reliability.
 And the vehicle’s factory warranty isn’t the longest on the market.
 That’s why it’s important to understand what you can get from a Range Rover extended warranty.

-The factory-backed extended warranty for a Range Rover model is called a Land Rover Vehicle Protection Plan.
-However, that plan has limitations, including the fact that you may have to purchase it from a dealer before the factory warranty runs out.
+A Land Rover Vehicle Protection Plan is a factory-backed extended warranty for a Range Rover model.
+However, that plan has limitations, including purchasing it from a dealer before the factory warranty runs out.

-If you’re thinking about buying an extended warranty, you might want to consider third-party vehicle service contracts as well.
-There are dozens of options out there, but not all of them offer good value or cover Range Rovers.
-We’ve researched the market and narrowed down our top 12 picks for the best extended car warranty companies.
+If you’re considering buying an extended warranty, you might also want to consider third-party vehicle service contracts.
+There are dozens of options, but not all offer good value or cover Range Rovers.
+We’ve researched the market and narrowed our top 12 picks for the best extended car warranty companies.

 Range Rover Extended Warranty Coverage